-Beijing Winter Olympics 2022 Digest: Lara Gut-Behrami makes history with Super-G gold as Shaun White crashes out | DW | 11.02.2022
+Beijing Winter Olympics 2022 Digest: Lara Gut-Behrami makes history with super-G gold as Shaun White crashes out | DW | 11.02.2022

 The figure skating team gold medal won by the Russian Olympic Committee (ROC) on Monday remains in doubt after team member Kamila Valieva tested positive for the banned substance trimetazidine.

-The Independent Testing Agency (ITA) confirmed the result but the the 15-year-old's suspension has been temporarily lifted by the Russian Anti-Doping Agency (Rusada) - a decision which the International Olympic Committee (IOC) is now appealing at the Court of Arbitration for Sport (CAS).
+The Independent Testing Agency confirmed the result, but the the 15-year-old's suspension has been temporarily lifted by the Russian Anti-Doping Agency, RUSADA — a decision which the International Olympic Committee is now appealing at the Court of Arbitration for Sport.